 Configuration

-At the heart of Data I/O is a configuration file that defines the inputs, outputs, and distributors available for your application.
+At the heart of Data I/O is a configuration file that defines the inputs and outputs available for your application.
 The configuration file provides a structured way to specify the components of your ETL pipeline.

 Here is an example of configuration file: